 : Printer-Friendly Format

-On June 14, 1909, Pullman-area residents, the Daughters of the American Revolution (D.A.R.), and the Sons of the American Revolution (S.A.R.) bring a patriotic air to the Alaska-Yukon-Pacific (A-Y-P) Exposition as they focus their Special Day at the exposition on celebrating Flag Day.
-The exposition took place on the University of Washington campus in Seattle between June 1 and October 16, 1909.
-More than three million visitors came from around the state, the nation, and the world to view hundreds of exhibits, stroll the lushly manicured grounds, and be entertained on the midway, while Seattle promoted itself as a gateway to the rich resources of Alaska, the Yukon, and Asia.
-Each day (except Sundays) of the A-Y-P was designated as a Special Day for one or more groups.
-Special Days drew people involved in the featured organizations, and the resulting programs, lectures, ceremonies, parades, and athletic competitions gave local people a reason to visit again and again.
-On this Special Day, Washington State College (now Washington State University) cadets paraded the "Largest Flag in the World," sewn by Pullman resident Pauline Mitchell (1886-1967).
-The D.A.R. unveiled a statue cast in bronze of George Washington by Lorado Zadoc Taft (1860-1936) commissioned for the exposition and the university.
-And finally, the S.A.R. presented a 186-foot flagpole the organization had erected in the center of Dome Circle.
+On June 14, 1909, Pullman-area residents, the Daughters of the American Revolution (D.A.R.), and the Sons of the American Revolution (S.A.R.) bring a patriotic air to the Alaska-Yukon-Pacific (A-Y-P) Exposition as they celebrate Flag Day at their Special Day at the exposition.
+The exposition took place on the University of Washington campus in Seattle between June 1 and October 16, 1909, and every day (except Sundays) was designated as a Special Day for one or more groups.
+Special Days drew people involved in the featured organizations and the resulting programs, lectures, ceremonies, parades, and athletic competitions gave local people a reason to visit again and again.
+On this Special Day, Washington State College (now Washington State University) cadets parade the "Largest Flag in the World," sewn by Pullman resident Pauline Mitchell (1886-1967).
+The D.A.R. unveils a statue cast in bronze of George Washington by Lorado Zadoc Taft (1860-1936) commissioned for the exposition and the university.
+And finally the huge flag is hoisted up a 186-foot flagpole that the S.A.R. had erected in the center of Dome Circle.

 Pull for Pullman